Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 - Arkansas' games this season have hit the over on three of five set point totals (60%).

-- When Arkansas records more than 5.8 points, it is 5-0 against the spread and 4-0 overall.
+- Arkansas is 5-0 against the spread and 4-0 overall when the team records more than 5.8 points.

-- When Arkansas churns out more than 185.3 yards, the team is 5-0 against the spread and 4-0 overall.
+- Arkansas is 5-0 against the spread and 4-0 overall when the team amasses more than 185.3 yards.

 - The Razorbacks have turned the ball over two times, seven fewer times than the Bulldogs have forced turnovers (9).